stakeme-team/story-validators-race/submissions/ValidatorVN/Task1.md

 We offer various services such as installation guides, public endpoints, snapshots, essential files, live peers & seeds.
 More at https://services.validatorvn.com/

-We also actively help the community by taking a role as technical mod in Autonity & 0g(Zero-Gravity)
+We also actively help the community by taking a role as technical mod in Autonity & 0g(Zero-Gravity).
+Spreading the news about projects on our Telegram group with 2500 members http://t.me/ValidatorVN

 ***Recent contribution***

+Services for Story Protocol: https://services.validatorvn.com/story-protocol

-In-depth look at Initia architecture: https://services.validatorvn.com/initia Addressing uptime performance: https://services.validatorvn.com/initia/uptime-performance-addressing-missed-blocks
+In-depth look at Initia architecture: https://services.validatorvn.com/initia

+Addressing uptime performance: https://services.validatorvn.com/initia/uptime-performance-addressing-missed-blocks